gravitational/careers/challenges/cloud/sre.md

 Make targets that build and test a working solution.

 Add a couple of high quality tests that cover happy and unhappy scenarios.
-Keep external dependencies as low or clear as possible.
+Keep the number of external dependencies as low.
 Expect the reviewers to checkout the repository and execute the tests themselves.

 Do not try to achieve full test coverage.
 This will take too long.
 Write enough to exercise the different key components and show they are working as